raul23/equifax-data-breach/README.rst

   not able to think of various ways of definitely hiding their tracks that didn't require constantly logging from the same location.
-It would had been extremely careless of China to not make sure to be as anonymous as possible because they certainly knew that if they did't, they risked further deteriorating their tense diplomatic relations with the currently only military superpower that is the USA which had `accused China`_ of multiple cyberattacks against the US and allies (e.g. the 2015 massive breach at the
+It would had been extremely careless of China to not make sure to be as anonymous as possible because they certainly knew that if they didn't, they risked further deteriorating their tense diplomatic relations with the currently only military superpower that is the USA which had `accused China`_ of multiple cyberattacks against the US and allies (e.g. the 2015 massive breach at the